pytorch/pytorch/docs/source/notes/cuda.rst

 ~~~~~~~~~~~~

 NCCL versions earlier than 2.9.6 don't allow collectives to be captured.
-In this case, you must use :ref:`partial-network capture<partial-network-capture>`,
+You must use :ref:`partial-network capture<partial-network-capture>`,
 which defers allreduces to happen outside graphed sections of backward.

 Call :func:`~torch.cuda.make_graphed_callables` on graphable network sections